tevinowino/learnify-web-application/README.md

     *   **Subject Management:** Define, create, edit, and delete subjects offered by the school (e.g., Mathematics, History).
 *   **User Management:**
     *   **Add New Users:** Directly add new teachers and students to the school, assigning their roles and initial credentials.
-    *   **View User Lists:** Access a comprehensive, filterable (by name, email, role), and searchable list of all users within their school.
+    *   **View User Lists:** Access a comprehensive, filterable (by name, email, role, status), and searchable list of all users within their school, organized into tabs (Active, Pending, Other).
     *   **Manage Pending Verifications:** Review and manage requests from teachers and students who signed up using the school ID and require admin approval.
     *   **Approve/Reject Users:** Approve or reject pending user verification requests.
+Approved users become active; rejected users' status changes.
     *   **Edit User Details:** Modify display names and assign/change roles for non-admin users within their school.
+Cannot change own admin role or other admins.
 *   **Class Management:**
     *   **Create Classes:** Establish new classes, specifying them as 'main' (e.g., Form 2A - a homeroom) or 'subject-based' (e.g., History - Form 2).
     *   **Assign Teachers:** Link a Class Teacher to main classes and Subject Teachers to subject-based classes.
     *   **Compulsory Subjects:** Designate subjects (e.g., Mathematics, English) as compulsory for main classes.
-    *   **View Class Lists:** See a list of all classes, their types, assigned teachers, and student enrollment counts.
+    *   **View Class Lists:** See a list of all classes, their types, assigned teachers, student enrollment counts, and invite codes.
     *   **Manage Enrollment:** Manually enroll or remove students from any class.
-    *   **Edit Class Details:** Modify class names, assigned teachers, class types, and associated subjects.
+    *   **Edit Class Details:** Modify class names, assigned teachers, class types, and associated subjects (compulsory for main, single for subject-based).
     *   **Regenerate Class Invite Codes:** Create new invite codes specific to individual classes for students to join.
     *   **Delete Classes:** Remove classes, which also archives associated assignments and unenrolls students.
 *   **Exam & Results Management:**
-    *   **Create Exam Periods:** Define exam periods (e.g., Mid-Term Exams, End-Term Exams) with specific start and end dates.
+    *   **Create Exam Periods:** Define exam periods (e.g., Mid-Term Exams, End-Term Exams) with specific start and end dates, name, and scope (specific classes, form/grade, or entire school).
-    *   **Assign to Classes:** Link created exam periods to relevant classes.
+    *   **Assign to Classes:** Link created exam periods to relevant classes based on the chosen scope.
-    *   **Monitor Result Submission:** Track the progress of result entry by teachers for ongoing exam periods.
+    *   **Monitor Result Submission:** Track the progress of result entry by teachers for ongoing exam periods per class and subject.
     *   **Finalize Exam Periods:** Lock exam results from further editing and make them visible to students and parents.
+This action publishes the results.
-    *   **Edit Upcoming Periods:** Modify details of exam periods that have not yet started.
+    *   **Edit Upcoming Periods:** Modify details of exam periods (name, dates, scope, assigned classes, status) that have not yet been completed.
+    *   **View Results Sheets:** Access consolidated, downloadable PDF results sheets per class for completed exam periods.
 *   **Attendance Tracking:**
     *   **View School-Wide Records:** Access attendance records for any class within the school, filterable by date.
 *   **Admin Dashboard:**